 Write Registers.
-The EMSCC contains 16 write registers (17 counting the transmit buffer).
-A new register, WR7', was added to the EMSCC and may be written to if WR15 D0 is set.
+The ESCC contains 16 write registers (17 counting the transmit buffer) in each channel.
+These write registers are programmed separately to configure the functional "personality" of the channels.
+There are two registers (WR2 and WR9) shared by the two channels that are accessed through either of them.
+WR2 contains the interrupt vector for both channels, while WR9 contains the interrupt control bits and reset commands.
+A new register, WR7', was added to the ESCC and may be written to if WR15 D0 is set.
 Figure 18 shows the format of each write register.

 Read Registers.
-The EMSCC contains ten read registers 11, counting the receive buffer RR8).
+The ESCC contains ten read registers (eleven, counting the receive buffer (RR8) in each channel).
 Four of these may be read to obtain status information (RR0, RR1, RR10, and RR15).
 Two registers (RR12 and RR13) are read to learn the baud rate generator time constant.
-RR2 contains either the unmodified interrupt vector if VIS bit is reset (VIS = 0) or the vector modified by status information if VIS bit is set (if VIS = 1).
+RR2 contains either the unmodified interrupt vector (Channel A) or the vector modified by status information (Channel B).
 RR3 contains the Interrupt Pending (IP) bits (Channel A only).
-RR6 and RR7 contain the information in the SDLC Frame Status FIFO, but is only read when WR15 D2 is set.
+RR6 and RR7 contain the information inthe SDLC Frame Status FIFO, but is only read when WR15 D2 is set.
 If WR7' D6 is set, Write Registers WR3, WR4, WR5, WR7', and WR10 can be read as RR9, RR4, RR5, and RR14, respectively.
-Figure 19 shows the format of each read register.
+Figure 19 shows the format of each Read register.